-The Certificates will be executed and delivered in book-entry form in denominations any integral multiple of that amount, as designated by the successful bidder (the "Purchaser") , all dated the date of delivery, which is expected to be, 201.
-If the ned, notice of the new date of the sale will also set forth the new expected date of delivery of the e Certificates.
-Depository Tr for the Certifi- and the Purch As of the date Entry Only.
-The Certificates will be registered in the name of a nominee of The rust Company ("DTC"), New York, New York.
-DTC will act as securities depository cates.
-Individual purchases of the Certificates will be made in book-entry form only, aser will not receive certificates representing its interest in the Certificates purchased.
-To award of the Certificates, the Purchaser must either participate in DTC or must or maintain a custodial relationship with an entity that participates in DTC. semiannually Date ").
-Intermonths from st Rates.
-Interest on the Certificates will be payable on, 20, and thereafter on and of each year (each an "Interest Payment est shall be calculated on the basis of a 360-day year comprised of twelve 30-day the dated date of the Certificates.
-Bidders may specify any number of separate rates, rate or rates may be repeated as often as desired, provided: (i) each interest rate specified in any bid for the Certificates must be a multiple of one-eighth or one-twentieth of one percent (1/8 or 1/20 of 1%) per annum; (ii) the maximum interest rate bid for any maturity shall not exceed [twelve percent (12%)] per annum; (iii) no Certificate shall bear a zero rate of interest; (iv) each Certificate shall bear interest from its dated date to its stated maturity date at the single rate of interest specified in the bid; and (v) all Certificates maturing at any one time shall bear the same rate of interest.
-See th and Principal. e Preliminary Official Statement - "THE CERTIFICATES - Payment of Interest by each bidde 201 as show "TERMS OF pal Payments.
-The Certificates shall be serial and/or term Certificates, as specified er, and principal shall be payable on of each year, commencing on, on below.
-Subject to the City's right to modify or amend this Notice of Sale (see SALE - Right to Modify or Amend"), the final maturity of the Certificates shall be The principal amount of the Certificates maturing or subject to mandatory sinking lment prepayment in any year shall be in integral multiples of \$5,000.
+"Purch 00 or a aser"), integral multiple of that amount, as designated by the successful bidder (the all dated the date of delivery, which is expected to be, 201.
+If the ned, notice of the new date of the sale will also set forth the new expected date of Certificates.
+Deposi for the and the As of t tory Tru Certific Purcha he date Entry Only.
+The Certificates will be registered in the name of a nominee of The 1st Company (" DTC "), New York, New York.
+DTC will act as securities depository ates.
+Individual purchases of the Certificates will be made in book-entry form only, ser will not receive certificates representing its interest in the Certificates purchased. of award of the Certificates, the Purchaser must either participate in DTC or must or maintain a custodial relationship with an entity that participates in DTC.
+Date") months nually .
+Interest from the t Rates.
+Interest on the Certificates will be payable on, 20, and thereafter on and of each year (each an "Interest Payment est shall be calculated on the basis of a 360-day year comprised of twelve 30-day ne dated date of the Certificates.
+Bidders may specify any number of separate rates, ate or rates may be repeated as often as desired, provided: (i) each interest rate specified in any bid for the Certificates must be a multiple of one-eighth or one-twentieth of one percent (1/8 or 1/20 of 1%) per annum; (ii) the maximum interest rate bid for any maturity shall not exceed [twelve percent (12%)] per annum; (iii) no Certificate shall bear a zero rate of interest; (iv) each Certificate shall bear interest from its dated date to its stated maturity date at the single rate of interest specified in the bid; and (v) all Certificates maturing at any one time shall bear the same rate of interest. and Pri See the ncipal.' e Preliminary Official Statement - "THE CERTIFICATES - Payment of Interest," by eacl 201 a "TERN n bidders shown 1S OF S nal Payments.
+The Certificates shall be serial and/or term Certificates, as specified r, and principal shall be payable on of each year, commencing on, no below.
+Subject to the City's right to modify or amend this Notice of Sale (see SALE - Right to Modify or Amend''), the final maturity of the Certificates shall be the principal amount of the Certificates maturing or subject to mandatory sinking ment prepayment in any year shall be in integral multiples of \$5,000.
 [For any term